 In general, the longer your credit history is, the higher your credit rating can be.
 While it’s often consider that 7 years is a good length of time to establish a good credit history, time alone doesn’t guarantee anything and factors like credit utilization and payment history also play an important part of how your credit rating impact your overall score.

-Having diversity in your credit history such as car loan, credit cards, mortgage and other credit products can also be an indication of how well you might manage a wide range of credit products and debt simultaneously, and demonstrate your ability to pay back any debt to lenders.
+Having diversity in your credit history such as car loan, credit cards, mortgage and other credit products can also be an indication of how well you might manage your money with a wide range of credit products and debt simultaneously, and demonstrate your ability to pay back any debt to lenders.

 According to most major credit reporting bureaus like Experian, TransUnion, and Equifax, a bad credit score would be 629 or less.
 It is said that some 20 percent of Americans have a credit score below 600.